 - Have him deal out all 40 cards face up into 13 separate piles of 4 cards each.

-- Ask him to start searching out all of the different combinations of cards that add up to equal 14.
+- Ask him to turn over the piles, one at a time, and start searching out all of the different combinations of cards that add up to equal 14.

 - Have him play until there are no more moves possible.